Columbia Pike–Pentagon Line: Route description and service

-16E stops
+F44 stops

 History

 The line was part of the Pike Ride route since September 7, 2003.
-Before then, the Columbia Pike Line was part of the Alexandria, Barcroft and Washington Transit Company, which serves along the Columbia Pike.
+Before then, the line was known as the Columbia Pike Line.
+The Columbia Pike Line was part of the Alexandria, Barcroft and Washington Transit Company, which serves along the Columbia Pike.
 The line was AB&W’s first route, when it opened in 1921.
-It was later operated by WMATA in 1973, when it acquired all routes from the AB&W. Since 1973, the Columbia Pike Line consists of all 16 line.
+It was later operated by WMATA in 1973, when it acquired all routes from the AB&W. From 1973 to 2025, the Columbia Pike Line consists of all 16 line.
 Some 16 routes were split into different lines, to run as a sister line which operates on the same road.
 The 16 line provides premium reliable service in Columbia Pike to connect from neighborhoods, to marketplaces, to landmarks, and to business.
-The Columbia Pike Line originally operated up to Washington Union Station until June 26, 1983 when all routes were shorten to Pentagon station.
+The Columbia Pike Line originally operated up to Washington Union Station until June 26, 1983 when all routes were shortened to Pentagon station.

 After WMATA's success on the 16 line, Arlington Transit began adding more routes on the Columbia Pike, starting with Route 41.
 Routes 16B and 16J were the two routes that have a daily service, while routes 16A, 16D, and 16F operated only on weekdays.
 All routes, except 16F and 16J, runs between Pentagon station and Annandale.
 Route 16B runs between Pentagon station and the neighborhood of Culmore during weekday peak hours, while it extends to Annandale on the weekends.
 Route 16E operated during late nights, and is the only route which runs via Pentagon City.
 Route 16F runs during peak hours only, serving to Pentagon Station in the morning, and the neighborhood of Culmore in the afternoon.
 The 16F serves limited stops in Arlington County, and local stops in Bailey's Crossroads and Culmore.

 In 2008, the 16P joins the Columbia Pike Line, taking over the 16J Sunday service.
 In 2009, the Sunday 16B reduced Annandale trips, leading to select trips terminating at Culmore, where it ends on weekday rush hours.
 In 2010, route 16F was renamed as the Columbia Pike–Federal Triangle Line.
 Other than route 16F, two existing route was formerly part of the Columbia Pike Line, until the line name was changed.
 Route 16L was part of the line until 1987, when it became the Columbia Pike Express Line.
 The 16L completely changed the line name to Annandale–Skyline City–Pentagon Line, although it remains connections to route 16A.
 Route 16G was also part of the Columbia Pike Line, until September, 2003, when the Pike Ride project began.
 Route 16G was selected to serve to Pentagon City Station, to form the Columbia Pike–Pentagon City Line.
 Route 16C is the only route in which WMATA used it twice.
 The old 16C operates on the Columbia Pike Route, until it was discontinued in 2003.
 After 15 years of absence, WMATA reincarnated the 16C back in the Columbia Pike Line in 2018, with modifications from the old 16C route.